lnbits/nostr.com/src/pages/clients/gossip.md

 ---
-title: Damus (iOS)
+title: Gossip (Desktop)
-description: How to get started using Nostr on iOS with Damus
+description: How to get started using Nostr on Desktop with Gossip
 ---

-A step-by-step guide to getting started with Nostr with the Damus iOS client.
+A step-by-step guide to getting started with Nostr with the Gossip desktop client.

 ---